Until we get into that, let’s see what happens in a party town somewhere in California in 1987:

 RT: Yes, I wondered that too at one point.

 And just like that, Yorkie starts time traveling looking for her friend.
 She gets all those different times and eventually finds Kelly in the same club but in the year 2002.
-They once more meet up in the bathroom and Yorkie wants to know what’s going on.
+They once again meet up in the bathroom and Yorkie wants to know what’s going on.
 Kelly lets her friend she’s not interested in attachments, she’s not interested in feelings.
 Yorkie tells her that perhaps she should care and storms out.
-Kelly punches and shatters the mirror, but as we follow her hand down to look at what damage there should be, we can back up and discover the mirrors unbroken, just another indication that things here in San Junipero are not what they appear.
+Kelly punches and shatters the mirror, but as we follow her hand down to look at what damage there should be, we pan back up and discover the mirror’s unbroken, just another indication that things here in San Junipero are not what they appear.

 Kelly looks for Yorkie outside the club and finds her on top of the building.
 She climbs up to talk to her and that’s when Yorkie asked the most perplexing question: how many of the people down there do you think are dead?
 Kelly figures eighty to eight-five percent, but that’s just a guess.
-She sits down next to Yorkie and tells her that she doesn’t have much time left, and that she didn’t expect to find someone like her.
+She sits down next to Yorkie and tells her that she doesn’t have much time left, that she didn’t expect to find someone like her.
 It’s a complication she didn’t want but unfortunately, they have it.
 They kiss and go back to Kelly’s place where they make love once more.

 RT: I was seriously wondering if I should watch from the start again here.
-I couldn’t work out what was going on, thinking i had missed something majorly important earlier.
+I couldn’t work out what was going on, thinking I had missed something majorly important earlier.
 I kept going though, and it all started to click.

 CF: All the little clues were starting to click into place for me and by the time the next scene rolled up I kinda had it figured out.
 Only because I read all that sci-fi for so many years…At the beach house they go deeper into the truths.
 Yorkie reveals she is getting married in the next week to a guy named Greg.
 Kelly reveals that she was married to a man named Richard, who died two years earlier but decided not to stay in San Junipero.
 He moved on and Kelly has decided that when it’s her time she’s going to move on as well.
 But before she does, she tells Yorkie that she wants to meet her—for real, in person.
 Yorkie says she wouldn’t like her, but it doesn’t matter to Kelly.
 They make arrangements to meet— And now we learn the real story.
 Kelly is an old woman living in an assisted seniors home in Carson City, Nevada.
 Yorkie is the same, living in what appears to be a hospital in Santa Rosa, California.
 Kelly gets the bad news just outside of Yorkie’s room: Yorkie is a quadriplegic in a semi-vegetative state and unable to respond to outside stimuli.
 She can hear Kelly, but she can’t respond.
 Kelly meets Greg, an orderly working at the hospital.
-He tells how Yorkie was 21 she came out to her parents as a lesbian, got into a fight, left the house and drove off, eventually getting into an accident that left her a quadriplegic for almost 40 years ago.
+He tells Kerry how Yorkie was 21 she came out to her parents as a lesbian, got into a fight, left the house and drove off, eventually getting into an accident that left her a quadriplegic for almost 40 years now.
 He’s spoken with Yorkie on a call box that allows them to interface with the virtual reality that is San Junipero: a place for the old and terminally ill to indulge in memories and perhaps even consider living there after they’ve died.
 This is how they set up the arrangement for marriage, which Greg is doing for Yorkie so that she can be euthanized without getting her parents’ consent, which they refused to give.

 Kelly has a different idea, however, and asked for a few minutes to speak with Yorkie.
 She gets five minutes, goes into the San Junipero reality, and proposes to Yorkie.
 She accepts, they are married, and Kelly stands by as Yorkie is euthanized later that day.